In the digital world, the word “tag” refers to so many things: analytics tags, meta tags, blog tags, hashtags, you get the idea.

-ObservePoint can help you ensure that all tags within your TMS are performing correctly by means of Audits, Journeys, and Rules, features within ObservePoint’s platform.
+ObservePoint can help you ensure that all tags within, or even outside of, your TMS are performing correctly by means of Audits, Journeys, and Rules, features within ObservePoint’s platform.

 Like Audits, Journeys scan your website to detect potential tagging errors.
 But instead of scanning a large batch of pages, Journeys scan sequences of pages on your live site to ensure tags are constantly up and running.
 Journeys align well with the concept of tag monitoring.

 Rules can be applied to both Audits and Journeys and provide a form of release validation.
 In other words, you can define which tags you expect to see on each page and how you expect them to be formatted.
 That way, when you’re getting ready to release an update to your website, you can scan your implementation and if any of your Rules fail, you can address the issue quickly.